NOTAM: Usage

 Aviation authorities typically exchange NOTAMs over Aeronautical Fixed Telecommunication Network (AFTN) circuits.

 Software allows pilots to identify NOTAMs near their intended route or at the intended destination.
 Some complain that the volume and increasing triviality of NOTAMs has reduced their usefulness.

 In the U.S. Air Force information technology enterprise, C4 NOTAMs (command, control, communications, and computer notices to airmen) are notices of new or updated Air Force Network Operating Instructions (AFNOIs).
 Often, these notices serve to direct Air Force computer administrators to install security updates or change the configuration of computer systems.

-Criticism

-In July 2017, Air Canada Flight 759 nearly crashed into four other airliners as it attempted to land on a San Francisco taxiway misidentified as a runway: the adjacent runway was closed, but the information was buried in the NOTAM.
-As a consequence, in September 2018, from the findings during its investigation, the National Transportation Safety Board (NTSB) stated NOTAMs were unintelligible and ignored and recommended a more effective information presentation for better relevance.
-NTSB chairman Robert Sumwalt described NOTAMs as "a bunch of garbage that nobody pays any attention to".
-This led to an initiative of the International Civil Aviation Organization (ICAO) to reform the NOTAM system.

 Flight planning applications for electronic flight bag can help decipher and better organize NOTAMs.

 Format

 The following describes ICAO NOTAMs.
 NOTAMs are published using all upper case letters.
 Some countries, such as the United States, may diverge from the following ICAO standards.